(Pocket-lint) - Sky is continuing to release HDR content for its Sky Q box, with several shows and series now available.

 You'll also need to be a Sky Q UHD or Experience subscriber (unless you only want to watch Disney+ in HDR).

 That's a fair few boxes to tick (pardon the pun), but if you have the right kit, here's how to watch HDR content on Sky Q.

 How to watch Sky Q in 4K HDR

-If the latest software update hasn't been installed automatically, you can force the install.
+But if the software update wasn't installed automatically for some reason, you can still force the install.

 - Simply head to "Settings" on the menu page (left-hand side).

 - Click on the "Update" button next to "Software version".

 If you don't have the latest software already, it will download and install.
 It might take some time though, so go make yourself a cup of tea - or two.